nasa/georef_imageregistration/README.txt

     - Each tool can access just the info it needs.

-- Switch from SQLite to MYSQL
-    - Waiting on new DB to stabilize

-- Port functionality from command line tool to seperate command line async processes.

-- Expand/improve DB wrapper classes so all tools and GUI can use the wrapper.
-    - Started new MySQL wrapper

 - File describing the input data system?

 - Handle overwrite options better, including re-fetch

-- Tune the uncertainty constants

 - IP registration improvements:
     - Small amounts of clouds cause all the match image IP to fall on them!